 Should I Use Cat8 in my Home Network?

-You can use Cat8 in a home network but it's really designed for high-speed switch to switch communication in a data center.
-Plus, the heavier gauge shielded Cat8 cable is quite rigid and difficult to install in tight spaces.
+You certainly can use Cat8 in a home network but it's really designed for high-speed switch to switch communication in a data center.
+Plus, the heavier gauge Cat8 cable is quite rigid, making it more difficult to install and terminate.
 A better, more cost-effective choice for a "future-proofed" home network would be Cat6 or Cat6a cable.

 PoE on Cat8